Miaro atiala, mamboly fiainana

 Protect the forest, and life will grow

-The island of Madagascar features some of Earth’s most amazing and diverse biological life.
+Madagascar is the fourth largest island in the world (slightly larger than the nation of France) and features some of Earth’s most amazing and diverse biological life.
 Isolated for nearly 150 million years, the plants and animals of Madagascar spent millions of years evolving their own unique characteristics, not to be found elsewhere on the planet.
-All of the island’s primate species (excluding humans), more than half of all the birds, reptiles and amphibian species, and more than 80% of all the plants in Madagascar only exist in that one place.The sheer size of Madagascar (nearly 1000 miles long and 350 miles wide) coupled with the diversity of Madagascar’s regional climates and habitats – desert, lowland and high altitude rain forest, dry deciduous forest, mountains and valleys, grasslands, spiny forest and knife-edged limestone formations – created such a vast array of wildlife and plant life that Madagascar is often referred to as the “Eighth Continent.”
+Remarkably, the more than 100 species of lemurs found in Madagascar exist naturally nowhere else on earth.
+Such extreme endemism is characteristic of all forms of life on this oceanic island with 98% of the mammals, reptiles, and amphibians and over 90% of the (more than 12,000) plant species being found nowhere else on the planet.The sheer size of Madagascar (nearly 1000 miles long and 350 miles wide) coupled with the diversity of Madagascar’s regional climates and habitats – desert, lowland and high altitude rain forest, dry deciduous forest, mountains and valleys, grasslands, spiny forest and knife-edged limestone formations – creates such a vast array of habitats for wildlife and plants that Madagascar is often referred to as the “Eighth Continent.”

-Madagascar is one of the poorest nations with approximately three-fourths of the population living on less than $1.25 a day (UNDP report 2013).
-People survive by farming their own food, mainly rice, and utilize traditional forms of slash-and-burn agriculture, a cheap but destructive farming method resulting in erosion and forest fires.
-The need for land has grown exponentially with Madagascar’s population – now preparing to top 24 million people – and the unique biodiversity of Madagascar continues to suffer.
+Madagascar is one of the ten poorest nations in the world with more than three-fourths of the population living on less than $1.25 a day (UNDP 2013).
+People survive by farming their own food, mainly rice, using traditional forms of slash-and-burn agriculture, a low-tech but destructive farming method which results in erosion and wildfires, and loss of arable land (only 6% of total land area).
+The need for land has grown exponentially with Madagascar’s population (nearly 24 million and expected to double by 2050), while the unique biodiversity of Madagascar continues to suffer.
 Conservation, as the Duke Lemur Center practices, must meet the needs of local communities in addition to protecting the amazing fauna and flora of Madagascar.

 Get in touch with SAVA Conservation!
 Submit your question or inquiry to email@example.com